-LIMITED STOCK AVAILABLE: Clear, Walnut, Warm Oak, once we sell out, it's gone!
+LIMITED STOCK AVAILABLE: Once we sell out, it's gone!

 AFM Safecoat DuroTone is a fast-curing low odor semi-transparent interior wood stain using no aromatic solvents, formaldehyde, UV inhibitors or hazardous air pollutants.
 It penetrates deeply into the wood and has excellent pigmentation stability creating a more uniform finish.

 It is ideal for flooring, furniture, doors, millwork, window and door trim and all unsealed interior wood surfaces.

 NOTE1: New or freshly sanded wood will absorb stain very quickly.
 To avoid lap marks, we recommend lightly misting or wiping the floor first with damp rag so that the stain dries more slowly absorbs more evenly.

 NOTE2: Actual product colors may vary from colors shown on your monitor, and application color will be affected by the wood you are placing the stain upon (the photos show the stain on Poplar).
 Colors can be verified by ordering the small pint size from our Site.